Train a new model from scratch

 The path to the training data (a .csv file).
 You can generate training data for IaC defect-prediction through radon-miner.
 An example observation is the following:

-• commit: string is the commit sha the file belongs to.
-In per-release based defect-prediction, it is the commit sha of a release, and it is used to group observations of the same release;
+filepath: stringis the path to the file from the repository root;commit: stringis the commit sha the file belongs to.
+In per-release based defect-prediction, it is the commit sha of a release, and it is used to group observations of the same release;committed_at: stringis the commit datetime.
+In release-based defect-prediction, it is the release date.
+In just-in-time defect-prediction is the commit date.
+It is used to sort releases/commits for walk-forward validation;failure_prone: integer1 if the observation is failure-prone; 0 otherwise;metric_i: floata metric.

 Warning